joldenb/wdi-orientation/README.md

 might go until 5:30pm.

 **Homework** will be reviewed by Thomas every night.
 If you have specific questions around homework we'll have some time in the morning, on Slack, or during 1:1s for questions around homework.
-(WE SHOULD IRON THIS OUT) Finishing the homework is the ideal but we've chosen to write the homeworks in a way that will make them a good future reference and sometimes this may be more than you can do.
-If you're spending four hours on a homework and not making much progress, think about submitting what you have done and moving on to something else.
+Keep in mind, we've chosen to write the homeworks in a way that will make them a good future reference, and will challenge all students.
+Sometimes this may be more than you can accomplish in one night.
+If you're spending several hours on a homework and not making much progress, think about submitting what you have done and moving on to something else.
+As mentioned earlier, sleep and well-being is important.

-Please submit all of the homeworks.
-Even if you don't make much progress on a homework please submit the homework as that's important feedback on what you understand and also how we're doing.
+To re-iterate, **submit all of the homeworks**.
+Even if you don't make much progress on a homework, submit it, as that's important feedback on how we're doing as Consultants and as a class.

 **Labs** will not be formally reviewed, but questions that come up after the lab can come through Slack and 1:1s.
-Labs are similar to homework in the sense that we're writing them to be good references on the topic and sometimes there may be more work than you can do.
+Labs are similar to homework in the sense that we're writing them to be good references on the topic, and sometimes there may be more work than you can do.

 **Projects** will include a rubric, or a predefined set of standards that will be evaluated.
 For projects 1-3, the Consultants will go through your code and highlight any specific issues that we see to help you understand how to write better code.
 The Consultants will also have a 1:1 with each developer where we go through the rubric and celebrate your progress in the rubric and help work through any issues.

-"If you want to run fast run alone, if you want to run long run together." - Keynan proverb.
+"You are not your code." - Multiple Quora Users

-## WeWork
+## InstallFest Help
-Please use the standard WeWork Wifi password ************

-Parking is SO COOL, WOO HOO PARKING!!
+If any Developers need help with the installFest materials they received last week, we are here to help.

-** Setup your Mac Development Tools(15 mins)
+** Setup your Mac Development Tools(15 mins) TURN THIS INTO LINKS WOAH

 ** Setup your Node Environment(15 mins)

 ** Setup your Ruby Environment(15 mins)

-** Quotes

-Good code is small code (Not sure if this is necessary for culture talk, maybe better in a lesson?)

-"You are not your code." - Multiple Quora Users
-"It's not at all important to get it right the first time.
-It's vitally important to get it right the last time." - Dave Thomas (Not the Wendy's Guy)
-"No one is born knowing how to code." - Various
+## WeWork

+### WiFi

+Please use the WeWork Wifi network.
+The password is on the whiteboard.

+### Parking

+Parking is not easy around General Assembly and WeWork.
+The following options are available:
+- If you are lucky, there is free street parking on Platte Street.
+Go down 17th Street to Platte, and turn left.
+- The lot on Platte Street across from 17th Street, Commons Park West
+- COME PACK TO THIS WOOOOAAHHH

+### Using WeWork Space

+- There are a lot of businesses here at WeWork.
+Please be mindful of your neighbors, their space, and their things.
+- The water, coffee, and tea are free.
+Drink as much as you want.
+- If you want to use an open conference room, please be aware that others may reserve the room, and please be respectful and leave if they ask.
+- The darts, ping-pong tables, and other communal spaces are also available.
+Again, just be mindful of your neighbors and share.
+- The food on the Honor Bar is available for purchase.
+It's not free, but you can use your credit card to purchase things.
+- Similarly, if you see any food on the kitchen/cafe tables, please ask the WeWork staff if you can have some.
+- You can use the fridge in the kitchen/cafe for drinks or food.
+Please put your name on anything, and the date you put it in.
+WeWork will clean the fridge every Friday at 3pm.
+Also, if you see unclaimed food or drink in the fridge, please ask the WeWork staff if you can have some.
+- Unless there is a GA event, doors at WeWork close at 6pm.
+Developers are welcome to stay until 9pm, but be aware that you will be locked out if you leave.